Geniolle/verbocCafe/README.md

 ## React version

 The React app uses Vite and stores the data in `localStorage`.
-It displays products in a modern grid UI.
+Products are shown in a scrollable grid.
 Selecting items or packs adds them to an order summary showing the running total.
+Products and packs can be created through modals at the bottom of the screen.
+When creating a pack you can pick existing products from a checklist.
 You can export the current data to an Excel file at any time.

-To add products, enter a name, price and optional image URL.
-Packs reference products by name (comma separated).

 ### Setup
 ```bash